dennisdietrich/First180Days/li article.md

 As a new manager, it's probably a good idea to master your new role.
 After all, that's what it is, a new job requiring new skills and a different mindset.
-And maybe you'll want to simply enjoy the ride for a while; I don't think there's anything wrong this that.
+And maybe you'll want to simply enjoy the ride for a while; I don't think there's anything wrong with that.
 But if you want to advance in your new management career, there's a fundamental question to answer to ensure that the job experiences you seek out and any additional education will take you in the right direction:
 Do you want to move into general management or not?
-Or in more concrete terms, is the goal to advance within engineering management and become a director or VP of software engineering, or do you want to become a business or product unit manager with full P&L responsibility and overseeing all functions of the unit?
+Or in more concrete terms, is the goal to advance within engineering management and become a director or VP of software engineering, or do you want to become a business or product unit manager with full P&L responsibility and overseeing all functions of that unit?
 And I shall leave you with this question as this is very much where I am after my first 180 days, trying to master my new role and figure out where I want to be in a few years (though at the moment I strongly tend to staying in engineering management).